 Museums – If you are interested in learning about Estonian history, I highly recommend the Estonian Open Air Museum where you can walk for hours admiring the architecture, furniture, and tools of people that lived that way hundreds of years ago.

 Or have a look in the Great Guild Hall Museum.
 It’s smaller and perfect for quick exploring.
-Art lovers might like visiting Kumu Art Museum or Kadriorg Palace.
+Art lovers might like to visit Kumu Art Museum or Kadriorg Palace.
 A Maritime Museum and Seaplane Harbor are fun places to wander around with kids.

 Tip: This post: 5 best museums in Tallinn contains more information as well as useful tips if needed help deciding!